jamie-brannan/hundred-days-swift/09__projectEight/d037__notes.md

 ```

 >Of course, adding all those targets won’t actually do anything, because the three methods they are calling are all empty.

->
+:white_check_mark: Targets added

+### Loading Level data

 >We’ll fill them in later, but first let’s focus on loading level data into the game.
-We're going to isolate level loading into a single method, called loadLevel().
+We're going to isolate level loading into a single method, called `loadLevel()`.
 This needs to do two things:
 >
 >1.
 Load and parse our level text file in the format I showed you earlier.
 >2.
 Randomly assign letter groups to buttons.
 >
->In project 5 you already learned how to create a `String` using `contentsOf` to load files from disk, and we'll be using that to load our level.
+>>In **project 5** you already learned how to create a `String` using `contentsOf` to load files from disk, and we'll be using that to load our level.
 In that same project you learned how to use `components(separatedBy:)` to split up a string into an array, and we'll use that too.
 >
->We'll also need to use Swift’s array shuffling code that we've used before.
+>We'll also need to use Swift’s **array shuffling code** that we've used before.
 But there are some new things to learn, honest!
 >
 >First, we'll be using the `enumerated()` method to loop over an array.
 We haven't used this before, but it's helpful because it passes you each object from an array as part of your loop, as well as that object's position in the array.
 >
 >There's also a new string method to learn, called `replacingOccurrences()`.
-This lets you specify two parameters, and replaces all instances of the first parameter with the second parameter.
-We'll be using this to convert "HA|UNT|ED" into HAUNTED so we have a list of all our solutions.
+>* This lets you specify two parameters, and replaces all instances of the first parameter with the second parameter.
+>* We'll be using this to convert "HA|UNT|ED" into HAUNTED so we have a list of all our solutions.
 >
 >Before I show you the code, watch out for how I use the method's three variables: `clueString` will store all the level's clues, `solutionString` will store how many letters each answer is (in the same position as the clues), and `letterBits` is an array to store all letter groups: HA, UNT, ED, and so on.
 >